The Life Sciences Law Review: Singapore

 Therapeutic products are divided into two broad categories for registration in Singapore: a new drug application (NDA) and a generic drug application (GDA).
 Pursuant to the Guidance on Therapeutic Product Registration in Singapore, companies are subject to screening and regulatory evaluation before obtaining a licence for a therapeutic product.

-Depending on whether the NDA or GDA has been previously evaluated and approved, as well as the subcategory of the NDA or GDA,62 the screening and evaluation fees may be abridged.
+Depending on whether the NDA or GDA has been previously evaluated and approved, as well as the subcategory of the NDA or GDA,59 the screening and evaluation fees may be abridged.

 Several notable amendments to the HP(MD)R came into force in 2018.
-Product registration is no longer required for Class A medical devices (low-risk) that are manufactured, imported or obtained from a validly licensed manufacturer, importer or supplier.65 An abridged evaluation process for registration has been provided for the other three classes, to allow faster market access.66 New categories of exceptions for the manufacture of medical devices without a licence have been introduced, namely for clinical labs already licensed under the PHMCA,67 and where the supply of medical devices is intended for charitable purposes.68 The category of implantable medical devices has been expanded to include orthopaedic, neurological, breast, intraocular and cardiovascular implants.69 In another amendment, wellness devices have been expressly excluded from the HP(MD)R.70
+Product registration is no longer required for Class A medical devices (low-risk) that are manufactured, imported or obtained from a validly licensed manufacturer, importer or supplier.62 An abridged evaluation process for registration has been provided for the other three classes, to allow faster market access.63 New categories of exceptions for the manufacture of medical devices without a licence have been introduced, namely for clinical labs already licensed under the Private Hospitals and Medical Clinics Act (PHMCA),64 and where the supply of medical devices is intended for charitable purposes.65 The category of implantable medical devices has been expanded to include orthopaedic, neurological, breast, intraocular and cardiovascular implants.66 In another amendment, wellness devices have been expressly excluded from the HP(MD)R.67

-All medical devices must adhere to the Essential Principles for Safety and Performance for Medical Devices in the First Schedule to the HP(MD)R71 prior to their placement on the Singapore market.
-Requirements under all applicable legislation72 for the supply and use of any medical devices must also be met.
-Additionally, for medical practitioners, the APOC Guidelines set out the minimum level of competence required for the operation of certain medical devices in aesthetic procedures.73
+All medical devices must be evaluated by the HSA.
+The HSA must be satisfied of two criteria before registering a medical device: (1) that the overall intended benefits of the medical device outweigh the overall risks; and (2) based on the conformity of the medical device with the safety and performance requirements set out on the HSA's website, that the medical device is suitable for its intended purpose and that any risk associated with its use is minimised.68 Requirements under all applicable legislation69 for the supply and use of any medical devices must also be met.
+Additionally, for medical practitioners, the APOC Guidelines set out the minimum level of competence required for the operation of certain medical devices in aesthetic procedures.70

-With the implementation of the ASEAN Cosmetic Directive, manufacturer and import licences are no longer required.75 Instead, the HSA must be notified before the supply or sale of the cosmetic product.76 Acknowledgement of a product notification does not constitute an agreement that the product has met all regulatory requirements.
-The onus is on the company responsible for placing the product on the market to ensure that it meets the requirements of the ASEAN Cosmetic Directive.77 Only a Singapore-registered company can file a product notification, subject to payment of varying fees based on the risk level of the cosmetic products.78
+With the implementation of the ASEAN Cosmetic Directive, manufacturer and import licences are no longer required.72 Instead, the HSA must be notified before the supply or sale of the cosmetic product.73 Acknowledgement of a product notification does not constitute an agreement that the product has met all regulatory requirements.
+The onus is on the company responsible for placing the product on the market to ensure that it meets the requirements of the ASEAN Cosmetic Directive.74 Only a Singapore-registered company can file a product notification, subject to payment of varying fees based on the risk level of the cosmetic products.75